IgniteUI/igniteui-docfx/en/components/overlay_position.md

 ### Creating position strategy with predefined position settings

-Each position strategy has its own positions settings.
-This settings determine how the content will be shown.
-In the example bellow we are creating new `PositionSettings`.
-Using this settings we force the overlay to show the content starting from the bottom left point of the provided `target` - the buttonElement.
-The direction in which the content will be shown is set to the bottom right.
-Then we are creating a new `ConnectedPositionStrategy` and passing the `PositionSettings`.
+Each position strategy has its own position settings.
+This setting determines how the content will be shown.
+In the example bellow we are creating a new `PositionSettings` object.
+Using it we force the overlay to show the content starting from the bottom left point of the provided `target` - the `buttonElement`.
+The direction in which the content will be shown is set to bottom right.
+Then we create a new `ConnectedPositionStrategy` and pass in the `PositionSettings`.

 ```typescript
 const positionSettings: PositionSettings = {